-- Patients with long-term conditions had a structured annual review to check their health and medicines needs were being met.
-For patients with the most complex needs, the GP worked with other health and care professionals to deliver a coordinated package of care. - Staff who were responsible for reviews of patients with long-term conditions had received specific training.
-GPs would routinely conduct opportunistic testing, for example foot checks and blood tests avoiding the need for an additional appointment with the practice nurse. - GPs followed up patients who had received treatment in hospital or through out of hours services. - The practice had arrangements for adults with newly diagnosed cardiovascular disease including the offer of high-intensity statins for secondary prevention, people with suspected hypertension were offered ambulatory blood pressure monitoring and patients with atrial fibrillation were assessed for stroke risk and treated as appropriate. - The practice was able to demonstrate how they identified patients with commonly undiagnosed conditions, for example diabetes, chronic obstructive pulmonary disease (COPD), atrial fibrillation and hypertension.
+• Patients with long-term conditions had a structured annual review to check their health and medicines needs were being met.
+For patients with the most complex needs, the GP worked with other health and care professionals to deliver a coordinated package of care.

+- Staff who were responsible for reviews of patients with long-term conditions had received specific training. - GPs followed up patients who had received treatment in hospital or through out of hours services. - The practice had arrangements for adults with newly diagnosed cardiovascular disease including the offer of high-intensity statins for secondary prevention, people with suspected hypertension were offered ambulatory blood pressure monitoring and patients with atrial fibrillation were assessed for stroke risk and treated as appropriate. - The practice was able to demonstrate how they identified patients with commonly undiagnosed conditions, for example diabetes, chronic obstructive pulmonary disease (COPD), atrial fibrillation and hypertension.
 Due to the demographics of the patient population (high levels of patients from Asia) the practice concentrated heavily on diabetes diagnosis and treatment.
-The newly appointed nurse told us that she saw this as one of her main priorities.
+Some QOF exception reporting was high we were provided with adequate reasons for these figures.